Delors/DJ/Readme.md

 Audi_RS
 ```

-I.e., the second `+split \s` operation is effectively useless.
+I.e., the second `+split " "` operation is effectively useless because all spaces were replaced beforehand.

 ### Formatting long operation definitions

-To foster readability of long operation definitions it is possible to split up an operations definition over multiple lines by starting the next lines using "\ " at the beginning of a line.
+To foster readability of long operation definitions it is possible to split up an operations definition over multiple lines by starting the next lines using "\ ".
 This is then treated as a continuation of the previous line.
 Hence, the above rule (Example 2) can also be written as:

 ```
-+split \s
++split " " \
-\ +remove_ws
+ +remove_ws \
-\ *map \s [-_]
+ *map " " "-_" \
-\ +lower report
+ +lower report
 ```

 ## Atomic Operations
-Each atomic operation (e.g., `lower`, `min_length`, `related`, `get_numbers`) performs one well-defined transformation, extraction, filtering operation and most operations provide some level of configurability.
+Each atomic operation (e.g., `lower`, `min length`, `related`, `get_no`) performs one well-defined transformation, extraction, filtering operation and most operations provide some level of configurability.

 ### Built-in Operations
 Additionally, DJ has some built-in directives for special purposes: